tc39/notes/meetings/2023-09/september-28.md

 CDA: I am looking for people to explicitly support this for Stage 1 for consensus.

 Explicit support for stage 1 from:
-JWK
+JWK,
-JRL
+JRL,
-CZW
+CZW,
-Hax
+Hax,
-JHD
+JHD,
-DLM
+DLM,
-DRO
+DRO,
-RKG
+RKG,
-DE
+DE,
-EAO
+EAO,

 ### Speaker's Summary of Key Points
 * Proposal was presented for Stage 1
 * This proposal adds `!in` and `!instanceof` operators to avoid the confusion of an extra set of parentheses in this common case
 * Split preference between `!` and `not`.
 * Some committee members argued that the syntax should use `not` instead of `!`, for an analogy with pattern matching
 * It was pointed out that `!` could cause compatibility issues with TypeScript’s non-null assertion, and would be difficult to address from TypeScript’s side.
 * DRR expressed skepticism about the value of adding such an operator
 ### Conclusion
 * Proposal achieves Stage 1 with widespread committee support

 ## Locale Extensions for Stage 1